Pulover/Class_Toolbar/README.md

 The TRUE if the StateQuerry is true, FALSE if it's not.

 ### Parameters
-* **StateQuerry:    Enter one of the following words to get the state of the button** - Checked, Enabled, Hidden, Highlighted, Indeterminate, Pressed.
+* **StateQuerry** - Enter one of the following words to get the state of the button** - Checked, Enabled, Hidden, Highlighted, Indeterminate, Pressed.

 ## GetCount()
 Retrieves the total number of buttons.